nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 Use spread props sparingly.

-{% hint style="warning" %}
-Why?
+> Why?
 Otherwise you’re more likely to pass unnecessary props down to components.
 And for React v15.6.1 and older, you could [pass invalid HTML attributes to the DOM](https://reactjs.org/blog/2017/09/08/dom-attributes-in-react-16.html).
-{% endhint %}

 #### Exceptions: